-Scientists at the Linde Center, which was funded by Ronald (PhD '64) and Maxine Linde, address critical and complex questions about Earth's climate, how pollution influences air quality and climate change, and what happens to carbon dioxide after it enters the atmosphere.
+Scientists at the Linde Center address critical and complex questions about Earth's climate, how pollution influences air quality and climate change, and what happens to carbon dioxide after it enters the atmosphere.
+While research conducted in the building centers on the earth, the structure's centerpiece is a solar telescope, which was originally intended for Caltech co-founder and solar astronomer George Ellery Hale.

-While research conducted in the building centers on Earth, the structure's centerpiece is a solar telescope, which was originally intended for Caltech co-founder and solar astronomer George Ellery Hale.
 The main part of the instrument, called the coelostat, is situated under the large white dome on the roof of the building.
 As part of renovations undertaken in 2011, the telescope was adapted to channel sunlight deep into the building, reducing artificial lighting needs.